nlovell/diy-audio/cables.md

 Manu is a side-step on the Kiore series.
 It's not much different in price, but it's a significantly heavier cable.

-Cables made using Manu may not be as flexible as Kiore or Ika due to Manu cables using a thicker gauge than the other two, so this option may not be suitable for all use-cases.
+Cables made using Manu are not be as flexible as Kiore or Ika due to Manu cables due to significantly thicker gauge than the other two, so this option may not be suitable for all use-cases.
 This is what I use for speaker cables, as it's thick and heavy without being overbearing.
-It can also be sleeved to make for attractive looking cables that run between your power amplifier and your speakers.
+It is available unsleeved in black, white, red and green; Manu cables can also be sleeved to make for that stylish flair between your power amplifier and your speakers.

 _Conductor material:_ Pure copper.